Manning's Pit Petition -

 Society for this image lived with his first wife Harriet in both Devon and youngest daughter Sarah Catherine, but after Harriet's death and his later remarriage, Lee moved back to Devon second wife Mary.
 It is only about a quarter of a mile from Manning's Pit.
 Mary died suddenly within eighteen

 Sarah was to live there with her husband Col Hugh

 Hibbert for many years.

 Lee's other passion in life was sailing, and he traveled extensively in his yachts, to places like Spain.
 The thumbnail on the left gives you a link to a charming painting in the Royal Academy of a sunfish that he caught while sailing from Algeria to Gibraltar in 1857, not long before he moved back to Devon.
 His granddaughter married the brother of Sir Francis Chichester's father, who sailed single handed round the world in the 1960, nearly a hundred years after Lee's journey to Australia (in a far more luxurious yacht.)

 In 1872-3, Lee sailed round to Australia and back in his yacht Linda.
 This generated considerable interest in the Press, both locally and in Australia.
 The report from the SW Daily News on the right mentions that he sailed past Amsterdam Island but was unable to land because of the wild surf.
 "Strange sounds were heard, as if proceeding from a fog horn or speaking trumpet..."
-It also mentions the fact that several of his paintings were already hanging in Melbourne Public Library, and that he was keeping a diary of his voyage - we wonder if that still exists?
+It also mentions the fact that several of his paintings were already hanging in Melbourne Public Library, and that he was keeping a diary of his voyage - there are are excerpts from this in Kenneth J Westwood's book.

 |Thanks to the British